 Being effective at studying means not overdoing things and not taking on more than you can handle.

-If you try to make up for your study time by not sleeping you’ll also largely reduce your ability to retain what you’ve learned making your study time less effective.
+If you try to make up for your study time by not sleeping, you’ll vastly reduce your ability to retain what you’ve learned.